stimulsoft/Samples-JS/Vue.js/README.md

-#Angular 2 samples for Stimulsoft Reports.JS
+#Vue.js samples for Stimulsoft Reports.JS

 In this folder are available examples of using Stimulsoft Reports.JS + Vue.js